Book your group tour

 - Self-inflatable mattresses (additional to the basic mattress)

 - Portable toilet inc. toilet tent, toilet roll, cleaning chemicals and porter

 - Overnight stay at Crater Camp

 - Additional clothes and equipment on request

-In addition, all our trips are carried out under the guidelines of the Kilimanjaro Porters Assistance Project (KPAP) with regard to payment and equipment of porters and mountain teams.
+All our trips tested under the guidelines of the Kilimanjaro Porters Assistance Project (KPAP) with regard to payment and equipment of porters and mountain teams.

 The exploitation and mistreatment of porters can be a troubling challenge in the climbing industry.
 By climbing with us – a qualified KPAP Partner company – you can be assured that your porters are well taken care of.
 All Kilimanjaro companies are invited to participate with the Partner for Responsible Travel Program.
 We voluntarily cooperate with KPAP’s monitoring activities and allow KPAP to evaluate the treatment of our porters on all our climbs.